Why drinking coconut water during exercise is coco-nuts.

 A quick straw poll in our office revealed that most of us don’t mind a drop of coconut water, it’s got an interesting blend of sour and sweetness to the flavour and works well in smoothies, as well as some more creative cocktails.
 However, coconut water-based products are definitely not a replacement for your typical sports drink.
 The simple reason is that it just doesn’t put back in what you’re losing in your sweat.
 Sweat contains predominantly water and sodium, with only small amounts of potassium, calcium, and magnesium.
 Perspiration is drawn into your sweat glands from the extracellular fluid (ECF) in your body, which is heavy in sodium, and much lighter on the other ions.
 Simple really.

 Replacing some of that lost sodium helps to maintain (or at least reduce the effect of the drop in) ECF and blood volume during heavy sweating.
 This is the main function of a sports drink.
-It’s no surprise that it’s sodium that’s the main component in many sports drinks.
+It’s no surprise that it’s sodium that’s the main component in many sports drinks - we've even dedicated an entire post about why it's so important for athletes!
 Coconut water, by contrast, is extremely high in potassium but very low in sodium (see the table below).
 It’s actually more like the composition of intracellular fluid (ICF) in the body, rather than ECF.

 So, if you’re just swigging coconut water as a pleasant day-to-day drink, rather than when you’re working out, that’s fine.
 Potassium can actually lower blood pressure in some people and assist with intra-cellular rehydration, so a sensible amount can be useful when recovering from the sort of mild dehydration not associated with training.
 However, if you’re using it to try to maintain hydration levels when sweating heavily, the lack of sodium means that coconut water simply comes up way short.